Transition Readiness Calculator

 1. Current Military Status

-Enter your ZIP for BAH (optional)
+Enter your duty station name or ZIP for BAH (optional)

 14 months until separation